 - the department’s code of conduct (if any); and

 - any standard, code or other publication applied, adopted or incorporated by reference in any Act or statutory rule the Department administers.

-Note: The Department of State and Regional Development is not required to include any information in its contracts register about a government contract that involves the provision of industry support.
+Note: The Department of Industry is not required to include any information in its contracts register about a government contract that involves the provision of industry support.

-Additional open access information for statutory bodies (within the meaning of the Annual Reports (Statutory Bodies) Act 1984) includes:
+Additional open access information for relevant entities (within the meaning of clause 5 of the GIPA Regulation) includes: